Gravitational-wave constraints on scalar-tensor gravity from a neutron star and black-hole binary GW200115: Theoretical interpretation of GW200115 constraints

 Since we do not know the precise NS EOS of the GW200115 event, there is an uncertainty of the upper limit on $|Q|$.
 By specifying a particular EOS, $\hat{\alpha}_A$ can be numerically computed without resorting to the approximate formula (\ref{halA}).
 We use an analytic representation of the SLy EOS given in Ref.~\cite{Haensel:2004nu}.
 We numerically calculate $\hat{\alpha}_A$ by changing the values of $Q$ and the central matter density $\rho_c$.
 In Fig.~\ref{fig:BD}, we plot $\hat{\alpha}_A$ versus the NS mass $m_A$ (normalized by $M_{\odot}$) for four positive values of $Q$.
 Since $m_A$ tends to increase for larger $w_c$ in the range $w_c<1/3$, the approximate relation (\ref{halA}) implies that $\hat{\alpha}_A$ should decrease as a function of $m_A$.
 Indeed, this behavior of $\hat{\alpha}_A$ versus $m_A$ can be confirmed in Fig.~\ref{fig:BD}.
 We note that, for $w_c$ exceeding $1/3$, the approximate formula (\ref{halA}) loses its validity.
 Even in such cases, the numerical values of $\hat{\alpha}_A$ are typically positive for $Q>0$.

-In Fig.~\ref{fig:BD}, we show the GW200115 bound $\hat{\alpha}_A \le 0.041$ besides the region of $m_A$ constrained from the data, i.e., $1.16 M_{\odot} \le m_A \le 1.65 M_{\odot}$.
+In Fig.~\ref{fig:BD}, we show the GW200115 bound $\hat{\alpha}_A \le 0.041$ besides the region of $m_A$ constrained from the data, i.e., $1.15 M_{\odot} \le m_A \le 1.67 M_{\odot}$.
 Requiring that the theoretical curves are within the region constrained from the GW 200115 data, we obtain the bound \be |Q| \le 0.055\,,\qquad {\rm or} \qquad \omega_{\rm BD} \ge 81\,\qquad {\rm for~~SLy~EOS}\,, \ee This is tighter than the crude estimation $|Q| \lesssim 0.1$ explained above.
-In the analysis of tensor modes alone without the breathing scalar mode, which is similar to the analysis performed in Refs.~\cite{LIGOScientific:2021sio, Niu:2021nic}, we find that the constraint on the scalar charge becomes looser, i.e., $|\hat{\alpha}_A| \le 0.049$.
+If we choose the NS EOSs other than the SLy, the upper limits on $|Q|$ are generally different from the bound (\ref{QSLy}).
+Nevertheless, we expect that $|Q|$ does not exceed the order 0.1 as estimated from (\ref{Qcon0}).
+In the analysis of tensor modes alone without the breathing scalar polarization, which is similar to the analysis performed in Refs.~\cite{LIGOScientific:2021sio, Niu:2021nic}, we find that the constraint on the scalar charge becomes looser, i.e., $|\hat{\alpha}_A| \le 0.049$.
 In this case, the bound on the BD parameter is consistent with the limit $\omega_{\rm BD} \gtrsim 40$ derived in Ref.~\cite{Niu:2021nic}.
 The breaking of the partial parameter degeneracy by adding the scalar mode would contribute to the tighter bound.
 We recall that, even for $\hat{\alpha}_A<0$, the observational upper limit of $|\hat{\alpha}_A|$ in Eq.~(\ref{aAbound}) is similar to that for $\hat{\alpha}_A>0$.
 Hence, for $Q<0$, we also obtain the bound on $|Q|$ similar to (\ref{QSLy}).
-Although they are weaker than the limit $|Q| \le 2.5 \times 10^{-3}$ \cite{Khoury:2003rn,Tsujikawa:2008uc,DeFelice:2010aj} constrained from the solar-system tests by one order of magnitude, it is expected that future high-precision GW observations can put tighter bounds on $|Q|$.
+Although they are weaker than the limit $|Q| \le 2.5 \times 10^{-3}$ \cite{Bertotti:2003rm,Khoury:2003rn,Tsujikawa:2008uc,DeFelice:2010aj} constrained from the solar-system tests by one order of magnitude, it is expected that future high-precision GW observations can put tighter bounds on $|Q|$.